 China Customs has announced the relevant policies on the cancellation and suspension of administrative fees, and publicized the operating service charges for the subordinate institutions and social organizations on its portal website.
-(Link 1.35)
+(Link 1.33)

-At present, in the import and export process, customs and inspection and quarantine departments have canceled the collection of all administrative charges.
-The fees collected in the entry-exit process are mainly operating service charges for handling customs, inspection and quarantine procedures.
+At present, in the import and export process, China Customs have canceled the collection of all administrative charges.
+The fees collected in the entryexit process are mainly operating service charges for handling customs procedures.